 I stayed at Maya Guesthouse which I really recommend if you’re looking for one of the best hostels in Busan, it has dorm rooms and budget private rooms, it’s in a great location, clean with friendly staff and it’s only small.

 As Haeundae is a popular area to stay in Busan there are many hotels, The Westin Hotel is more upmarket and is in a great location right on and overlooking the beach.
 Hotel Laon will also give you sea view rooms.
 JB Design Hotel offers nice rooms for a good price.

 For all Hotels and Hostels around Haeundae Beach, have a look here on Booking.com which is what I use to book all of my accommodation.

 Busan is great for walking and taking in Nature but bare in mind that it can take a while to get to places in Busan.
 The best way to get around Busan is by metro which is really good but often buses are needed to get you to where you need to go after getting off the metro.

 To use the Metro and Buses in Busan it’s best to get a T Money card, you can get them at supermarkets like 7/11, in the stations or online in advance for the same price as once you’re there if you like to be organised.
 They save you money on travel and make it so much easier not needing to buy single tickets.
-Plus the T Money cards work in all of South Korea’s big Cities so once you’ve got it it will cover you for the rest of this 10 day trip to Korea.
+Plus, the T Money cards work in all of South Korea’s big Cities so once you’ve got it it will cover you for the rest of this 10 day trip to Korea.

 If you want to go for a walk head to Dongbaek Park which is at the end of Haeundae Beach and is great for a little coastal walk in Busan.

-If you want more of a hike in Busan head to Taejongdae Park.
+If you want to go hiking in Busan head to Taejongdae Park.

 Related Post: If you enjoy cycling here’s everything you need to know about South Korea by bike!